Space-and-Satellite-Systems-UC-Davis/IntelliSat/Manuals/VSCode_instructions/CMake.md

 - If your project is created with CubeIDE, any time the project configuration is changed within CubeIDE, the import process must be repeated again in VS Code.

-Even if it is a existing project, it is very much recommended to repeated import process again if the code is moved to a new computer.
+Even if it is a existing project, it is very much recommended to repeated import process again if the code is moved to a new computer (such as via cloning).
 Often, difference such as the build environment/operating system will cause build related commands to failed (some examples include ninja/cmake is missing)

 ## Debug/deploy